 ACADEMIC.
-The ESC sponsors undergraduate and graduate programs in entrepreneurship and small business administration.
+The ESC sponsors undergraduate programs and graduate coursework in entrepreneurship and small business administration.
 Undergraduate students can pursue a BBA in Entrepreneurship or a minor in entrepreneurship.
-Graduate students have the opportunity to acquire a focus in entrepreneurship as a part of their graduate studies.
+Graduate students have the opportunity to take entrepreneurship courses as a part of their graduate studies.